Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 **Pros:**<br>
 1. Use offline and be synced once internet connection is established<br>
 2. Handle some natural language processing by saving deadlines from task information itself (e.g. Do math homework by tomorrow: Saves task with deadline set to date of tomorrow)<br>
-3. Undo operation when marking tasks as done (recover from accidentally clicking done)
+3. Undo operation when marking tasks as done (recover from accidentally clicking done)<br>
 4. Set priority with ordering<br>
 5. Set recursive tasks<br>